berntf/otwo/ServerInstallTestnet.md

 cd
 vi .bashrc
 ```
-Add the following line to the .bashrc file (by default there's an aliases section by anywhere will work fine):
+Add the following line to the .bashrc file (by default there's an aliases section but anywhere will work fine):
 ```
 alias vi='vim'
 ```